 Entitled persons in this case group: Entitled persons in the case group according to No. 1 include persons born before January 1, 1975 as a legitimate child of a German mother and a foreign father, as well as persons born before July 1, 1993 as an illegitimate child of a German father and a foreign mother.

-§ Section 5 (1) sentence 1 no. 2 StAG: This case group applies to children born in wedlock whose mother lost her German citizenship through marriage to a foreigner and the child was therefore unable to obtain German citizenship from the mother.
+§ Section 5 (1) sentence 1 no. 2 StAG: This case group applies to children born in wedlock whose mother lost her German citizenship through marriage to a foreigner and the child was therefore unable to acquire German citizenship from the mother.

 Background: According to § 17 No. 6 RuStAG in the version up to 1953, a mother with German citizenship lost her previous citizenship if she married a foreign husband.
 In contrast, men with German citizenship did not lose their German citizenship if they married a foreign wife.
 However, this regulation is gender discriminatory.
 Without the old provision of § 17 No. 6 RuStAG, German mothers would not have lost their citizenship and could have passed it on to their legitimate children like German men.

-Entitled persons in this case group: This case group applies to children born in wedlock to a former German mother and a foreign father who were born before April 1, 1953.
-The mother's nationality must have been lost before the child was born.
+Entitled persons in this case group: This case group applies to children born in wedlock to a former German mother and a foreign father who were born

 Background: In principle, illegitimate children of a German mother would have become German citizens since 1914.
 However, if the German mother had married the foreign father after the birth of the child, the child lost its German citizenship in accordance with § 17 No. 5 RuStAG in the version in force at the time upon marriage and recognition of paternity by the foreign father.
 Legitimization in this context means the marriage of the parents with recognition of the child by the foreign father.

-Entitled persons in this case group: This case group applies to illegitimate children of a German mother and a foreign father who were born before 01.04.1953.
-The German nationality of the child ceased to exist when the parents married and the child was recognized by the foreign father.
+Entitled persons in this case group: This case group applies to illegitimate children of a German mother and a foreign father who were born

 Birth necessary after entry into force of the Basic Law

-• § Section 5 (1) sentence 1 no. 1 StAG: Birth between May 24, 1949 and December 31, 1974 (legitimate children of a German mother) or birth between May 24, 1949 and June 30, 1993 (illegitimate children of a German father).
+- § 5 para.
+1 sentence 1 no. 1 StAG: Birth between 24.05.1949 and 31.12.1974 (legitimate children of a German mother) or birth between 24.05.1949 and 30.06.1993 (illegitimate children of a German father).

-• § 5 para.
+- § 5 para.
 1 sentence 1 no. 2 StAG: Birth on or after 24.05.1949

-• § 5 para.
+- § 5 para.
 1 sentence 1 no. 3 StAG: Birth on or after 24.05.1949

 What are the requirements for acquisition by declaration?